nashef/google-workspace-cli/README.md

+# Apologia

+This is completely vibe-coded and highly experimental, but it seems to basically work, and appears to be very useful.

+Nota Bene: *Think very carefully about your access rules.* These tools try to cover the entire REST API for each of the supported services, which means that they could do extensive damage if your LLM got prompt injected.
+E.g., by reading a Phishing email that contains a hidden subversive prompt for your AI.
+One that, for example, causes your own agent to replace your company name with an expletive in every Sheets doc in your entire Google Drive.

+I am warning you now to think very carefully about how you use these tools.

+That said, I included Claude Skills for all of the tools.

+If you try it out, after all that, have your LLM write bug reports.
+Send them to me.
+I will fix them.

 # google-workspace-cli

 A command line toolkit for interacting with Google Workspace APIs (Calendar, Gmail, Drive, People, Docs, Sheets, Slides).
 Designed for simplicity and LLM integration.